CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 Magic Resources are consumed to use magic.

 - +3 to Magic Resource pool per Magic Vocation level
+- +1 to Magic Resource pool per Governing Skill

-### Resting for Resource
+### Resting for Magic Resource

-Depending on your magic system, maintaining one's physical health can restore Resource over time.
+Depending on your magic system, maintaining one's physical health can restore Magic Resource over time.

+#### Short Resting

+A short rest takes roughly 1 hour does nothing demanding.
+Durning this time they can tend to wounds, eat, drink, or relax.

+Once per day, characters can regain Magic Resource equal to the wins from their Governing Core Skill roll (remember you can assist with your Magic Vocation).

+#### Long Resting

 This can be done by maintaining adequate nutrition, hydration, sleep, and stress levels.
-For instance a short nap might only regain a single point, whereas a long night's rest with a warm meal could restore full Resource.

-The narrator should give more Resource to characters with a higher Magic Vocation level.
+A long rest of roughly 8 hours of downtime.
+Durning this downtime, at least 6 hours must be devoted to sleep.
+While being awake for no more than 2 hours of a long rest, characters can treat wounds, eat, drink, relax, and stand watch.

-### Absorbing Resource
+### Absorbing Magic Resource

 Depending on your magic system, Magic users can absorb and feed on an ample source of primal elements/magic/power to regain Resource using a Magic skill.
 This ability can be used once per day for each Magic Vocation point, resetting on long rests.
-The magic skill used dictates how much Resource is regained determined by your skill level.
+The magic skill used dictates how much Magic Resource is regained determined by your skill level.
 If negative or zero, none is regained.
 Absorbing or meditating near a large source of the elements/magic/power are acceptable.
 Flavor and creativity are encouraged.

-### Finding Resource

-Depending on your magic system, character might be able to regain magic resource via collecting

 ## Magic Roll